Messi mania peaks in Delhi as football superstar ends India tour

 In New Delhi on Monday, thousands of excited fans dismissed hazardous choking air pollution to see their hero.

-“I’m very excited to see Messi, I have been watching him since my childhood”, said 29-year-old fan Sumesh Raina.
+“I’m very excited to see Messi; I have been watching him since my childhood,” said 29-year-old fan Sumesh Raina.

 New Delhi, and its wider sprawling metropolitan region of 30 million residents, is regularly ranked among the world’s most polluted capitals, due to a deadly mix of emissions from power plants, heavy traffic, as well as the burning of rubbish and crops.

-Levels of cancer-causing PM 2.5 microparticles hit more than 300 micrograms per cubic metre in parts of New Delhi on Monday, according to monitoring organisation IQAir, 20 times the World Health Organization’s recommended daily maximum.
+Levels of cancer-causing PM2.5 microparticles hit more than 300 micrograms per cubic metre in parts of New Delhi on Monday, according to monitoring organisation IQAir, 20 times the World Health Organization’s recommended daily maximum.

-Messi, who is in India as part of his so-called GOAT Tour along with his Inter Miami teammates Luis Suarez and Rodrigo de Paul, seemed unperturbed by the toxic air.
+Messi, who is in India as part of his so-called GOAT (“Greatest of All Time”) Tour along with his Inter Miami teammates Luis Suarez and Rodrigo De Paul, seemed unperturbed by the toxic air.

 He looked in good spirits as he kept up his energy with fans and football enthusiasts in his 35-minute stay at the stadium.